software-2021-09-02-15-38-08-utc

 Constrained Shortest Path First

-The shortest path algorithm called Constrained Shortest Path First (CSPF) provides label switch paths (LSP) to take any available path in the network.
+The shortest path algorithm, Constrained Shortest Path First (CSPF), provides label switch paths (LSP) to take any available path in the network.
 The MPLS control plane is distributed and requires a distributed IGP and label allocation protocol.
 The question is whether a centralized controller can solve existing traffic engineering problems.
 It will undoubtedly make orchestrating a network more manageable.

 The contents of a TED have IGP scope domain visibility.
 Specific applications for TE purposes require domain-wide visibility to make optimal TE decisions.
 The IETF has defined the Path Computation Element (PCE) used to compute end-to-end TE paths.

 Link and TE attributes are shared with external components.
-Juniper has an SD-WAN product called NorthStar that adopts these technologies promising network-wide visibility and enhanced TE capabilities.
+Juniper’s SD-WAN product, NorthStar, adopts these technologies and promises network-wide visibility and enhanced TE capabilities.

 NorthStar is a new SD-WAN product by Juniper aimed at Service Providers and large enterprises that follow the service provider model.
 It is geared for the extensive network that owns Layer 2 links.
 NorthStar is an SD-WAN Path Computation Engine (PCE), defined in RFC 5440, that learns network state by Path Computation Element Protocol (PCEP).